 go through the process of becoming a volunteer.

-October 1 to September 30 of the following year.
+October 1 through September 30 the following year.
+(The girl fee

 - Other Forms: there are some other forms you may wish to use to help collect information for the girls in your troop; Girl Health Card and